Triathlon and Time Trial Bike Fitting Part 1:

 Shoulder and Hip Angles

-Illustration 13 – Hip Angle
+Illustration 13 – Hip Angle on a Triathlon Bike

 If you are not sure where the AC joint is located, Arland Macasieb, a top triathlete and Red Level BikeFit Pro, points it out on the image below:

 Illustration 14 – Notice the extension arm of the goniometer tool is in-line with Arland’s finger.
 To see more about Arland go here: www.arlandmac.com

 Illustration 15 – Ken Call DPT, a triathlete and BikeFit Pro, displays a 90° shoulder angle.
 Ken works for Therapeutic Associates out of Kennewick, WA.
 Here is a link to see more about Ken: http://www.therapeuticassociates.com/locations/washington/tri-cities/west-kennewick/kenneth-call/

 On the left, the triathlete demonstrates a hip angle above 100° and a shoulder angle greater than 90°.
 On the right (post-adjustment) you see a hip angle closer to 100° and a shoulder angle closer to 90°.
 We achieved this by moving the saddle forward (also raising it a few millimeters to compensate for the forward movement.
 Anytime you move the saddle forward, you are also lowering or decreasing the distance to the pedals).
 We lowered and shortened the stem and slightly decreased the reach on the extensions.
 This took a few adjustments to the saddle, a couple at the stem, and one at the extensions.